 Custom earplugs are hands-down the most effective at drowning out the noise.

-You don’t have to visit a specialist to have these made, as you can buy kits online to make them yourself.
+You don’t have to visit a specialist to have these made, as you can buy kits online and create them yourself.
 Like wax earplugs, they fit precisely inside your ear, but they’re of higher quality and can be reusable.

 Some people dislike using earplugs because they cause discomfort or block out the sound of your alarm in the morning, meaning you oversleep.